patricklafrance/shelby/README.md

 * `_handleOperationError`
 * `_handleOperationSuccess`

-When you override an event handler function you throw away the native behavior of that event handler if you dont call the base event handler.
+When you override an event handler function **you throw away the native behavior of that event handler if you dont call the base event handler**.
-This is not mandatory, but we recommaned that you always call the base event handler.
+This is not mandatory, but we recommend that you always call the base event handler.

 #### Global event handlers